adityasainidaiict/hackerrank/README.md

-If you want to compile only a specific problem, issue the following command, replacing `<problem_id>` with the id of the problem you want to compile (see section "Problems Solved" for the list of possible ids):
+If you want to compile only a specific problem, issue the following command, replacing `<problem_id>` with the id of the problem you want to compile (see section "Problems" for the list of possible ids):

     $ make <problem_id>